-RES is developing the proposed the Newark Slough Wetland Mitigation and Species Conservation Bank (Bank) on approximately 65.4 acres of property along the San Francisco Bay in the City of Newark, Alameda County, California.
+RES is developing the proposed the Newark Slough Wetland Mitigation Bank (Bank) on approximately 65.4 acres of property along the San Francisco Bay in Newark, Alameda County, California.
 This former tidal marsh habitat was manipulated for the production of salt, with the native soil and restorable connection to tidal hydrology still intact.
 As a result, RES believes the property offers a great opportunity to restore tidal wetlands and endangered species habitat consistent with the United States Fish and Wildlife Service (USFWS) Tidal Marsh Recovery Plan and other regional plans covering the San Francisco Bay shoreline.

-Restoration of the Bank property will rehabilitate the former mosaic of tidal wetlands, mudflats, and channels that previously existed on the property.
-Wetland functions such as short-term storage of water, energy dissipation, moderation of groundwater discharge, nutrient cycling, organic matter export, retention of particulates, removal of elements/compounds, as well as maintenance of plant and animal communities will be restored as a result of the project.
+Restoration of the Bank property will rehabilitate the former mosaic of tidal wetlands, mudflats, and previously existing channels.
+Wetland functions such as short-term storage of water, energy dissipation, moderation of groundwater discharge, nutrient cycling, organic matter export, retention of particulates, removal of elements/compounds, and maintenance of plant and animal communities will be restored as a result of the project.
 The rehabilitation of the Bank property will also improve the connection to adjacent existing tidal marsh habitats and improve the ability for sensitive wildlife species to travel between natural landscape blocks along the San Francisco Bay shoreline.

 Download service area maps and KMZ files below: